mouseless/baked/unreleased.md

     `Child.ParentWrapper.Parent` will render all properties of the parent
 - `ExtendedContractResolver` is added as a default contract resolver to allow customization of json serialization through `RestApiLayer`
+- `DefaultThemeFeature` now uses `Text` to render locatable properties
+- `DataTableDefaultsUxFeature` now uses label (or id) property to display locatable properties
+- `DataTableDefaultsUxFeature` now hides columns of the same type as the page
+- `DataTable.Column` now has `Hidden` property to hide it in front end without removing the column from descriptor
+- `LabelsAreFrozenUxFeature` (former
+  `DesignatedStringPropertiesAreLabelUxFeature`) now sets order of label properties to `-10` to have them before any other

 ## Breaking Changes